 Tags: anthropology, Arab Spring, Danish cartoon affair, Deathless questions, Egypt, feminism, gender, human rights, international affairs, international law, Islam, religious freedom

 Not long after his return from Cairo, where he was doing fieldwork, I spoke with Talal Asad at the City University of New York’s Graduate Center, where he is Distinguished Professor of Anthropology.
 Distinguished indeed: with books like Genealogies of Religion and Formations of the Secular, as well as numerous articles, Asad’s work has been formative for current scholarly conversation about religion and secularity, stressing both global context and the ways in which their interaction has been shaped by local histories, in the West and the Middle East.
 Most recently, he co-authored (along with Wendy Brown, Saba Mahmood, and Judith Butler) Is Critique Secular?
 (University of California Press, 2009) and contributed a chapter to the just published SSRC volume Rethinking Secularism (Oxford University Press, 2011).

-Tags: anthropology, Arab Spring, colonialism, Danish cartoon affair, Deathless questions, Egypt, history, imperialism, international affairs, Islam, liberalism, media, newspapers, politics, secularism
+Tags: anthropology, Arab Spring, colonialism, Danish cartoon affair, Deathless questions, Egypt, history, imperialism, international affairs, Islam, liberalism, media, politics, secularism

 Posted in Interviews | 1 Comment »